pypa/pip/SECURITY.md

 by saving it as a file in the target directory, and installs a wheel by unpacking it into the target environment.
-If pip runs code from a wheel while downloading or installing it, or writes its files outside the target, that should be reported.
+If pip runs code from a wheel while downloading or installing it, or writes files outside the target directory, that should be reported.

 ## What is not a pip vulnerability